-Under the agreements, the Company's current ratio, net-debt ratio and times interest earned ratio should meet some criteria which were based on the consolidated financial statements of the Company.
-If the Company breaches the financial ratios specified in the agreements, the Company shall amend the status of its financial ratios to meet the agreed upon ratios within five months from April 1 of the following auditing year, and this will not be considered as breach of the agreement.
-The Company was in compliance with the syndicated credit facility agreements based on the consolidated financial statements of the Company for the years ended December 31, 2016.
+Under the agreements, the Company and its subsidiaries' current ratio, net-debt ratio and times interest earned ratio should meet some criteria which were based on the consolidated financial statements of the Company and its subsidiaries.
+If the Company and its subsidiaries breach the financial ratios specified in the agreements, the Company and its subsidiaries shall amend the status of their financial ratios to meet the agreed upon ratios within five months from April 1 of the following auditing year, and this will not be considered as breach of the agreement.
+The Company and its subsidiaries were in compliance with the syndicated credit facility agreements based on the consolidated financial statements of the Company and its subsidiaries for the years ended December 31, 2016.
 The weighted average effective interest rates were 1.7% per annum and 1.8% per annum in 2016 and 2015, respectively.